ijsf/wer.si/README.md

 # wer.si

-Welcome to the Wersi MK1/EX20 synthesizer knowledge base.
+Welcome to a small Wersi MK1/EX20 synthesizer knowledge base for those out there with these magnificent pieces of synthesizer hardware.

-This site provides the necessary tools and information to be able to edit the sounds in your synthesizer.
+This site provides some information on the hardware, as well as possible tools to be able to edit the sounds in your synthesizer.

+_Jan 7th, 2025_: Keep in mind that the editor mentioned on this site is currently no longer maintained, though it is open-source and open for contributions and forks.
+It is likely that the editor won't function right away without some developer tweaking, because of outdated frameworks and dependencies.

 ___